Welcome to today's edition of the Rush 24-7 podcast.

 I don't think there's nothing different about football this year than from last year and in previous years.

-I think there is this a mad desire to escape from what this country has become, and the horror each and every day of having to live through whatever policy or plan Obama has for people.
+I think there's a mad desire to escape from what this country has become, and the horror each and every day of having to live through whatever policy or plan Obama has for people.

 And so, you know, sports has always been an escape, but never more so than now.